arkalsekar/Basic-DSA/README.md

 # Basic-DSA
-This is the Collection of some of the Data Structures Interview Question with Solutions
+This is the Collection of some of the Data Structures Interview Question with Solutions .
+Will be Updated Soon .